Hair hacks for men

 At Josh Wood Colour, we believe hair is hair – it doesn’t matter who it belongs to, it should always have the best care possible.
 And we know from our clients that the men in our life are often even more confused about how to make this happen.
-In honour of Father’s Day we spoke to stylist Nicholas Hardwick and colourist Mads-Sune Lund, to find out the top 6 styling and colouring hacks for men!
+We spoke to Atelier stylist Nicholas Hardwick and colourist Mads-Sune Lund, to find out the top 6 styling and colouring hacks for men.

 Intuitively wash your hair

 Nicholas Hardwick tells us all his favourite styling tips; “There’s no hard and fast rule to washing – it all depends on how you feel about your hair, if you can get away with not washing it for a while, go longer to be time savvy.
 But don’t stress if you can’t last longer than a day without washing it either, it won’t hurt your hair if you wash it more often.
 You can try and ‘train’ your hair to go longer between washes by battling through the grease, but if you don’t want to do this, don’t worry too much about it”.